Rule the Road

 Scheduling Your Event

-If you are interested in hosting a Rule the Road event in your community, please email us or call 317-232-1233 and ask for the "Rule the Road" coordinator.
-You can also follow us on Facebook for up-to-date information on Rule the Road news and events.
+If you are interested in hosting a Rule the Road event in your community, please email us or call 317-232-1233 and ask for the "Rule the Road" coordinator to obtain a registration packet.

 We are always looking for sponsors, vendors, exhibitors and volunteers for our events.
 If you are interested, please email us or call 317-232-1233 and ask for the "Rule the Road" coordinator.